 The Model C-1000 detector is a scanning detector.
 The scanning method sequentially turns each channel's loop oscillators on and off.
 Each channel's oscillator circuit supplies the excitation voltage that is coupled to the loop circuit by a loop isolation transformer.
-The channel's oscillator circuit supplies the excitation voltage that is coupled to the loop and detector electronics, which allows the channel to operate on poor quality loops including a single short to ground.
+The channel's oscillator circuit supplies the excitation voltage that is coupled to the loop circuit by a loop isolation transformer.
+The transformer provides high common mode isolation between the loop and detector electronics, which allows the channel to operate on poor quality loops including a single short to ground.
 The transformer also limits the amount of static energy (lightning) that can transfer to the detector electronics.
 A spark gap transient suppression device is connected across the loop inputs connected to the isolation transformer.
+This device dissipates static charges before they reach the transformer.
+A network of four capacitors is connected to the detector side of the isolation transformer.
 Three of the capacitors can be switched in or out of the oscillator circuit to shift the frequency of the loop oscillator circuit thus providing frequency separation between adjacent loops.
 The three switchable capacitors are electronically switched using FETs and are selected when programming parameter values with the front panel pushbutton switches.

 The outputs from the two loop oscillators are tied together and fed into a common squaring circuit.
 This is possible since the detector is a scanning detector that allows only a single loop oscillator to be operating at any given time.
 The sine wave from the loop oscillator circuit is squared to provide a precise zero crossing signal for the input to the microcontroller.
 This signal is called the loop sample.
 The loop sample is an integral number of complete oscillations from the loop oscillator circuit.
 The number of loop oscillations counted is a function of the selected sensitivity setting for the channel.
 The required number of loop oscillations needed for a loop sample increases as the sensitivity setting is increased.
 The microcontroller uses the period of the loop sample for accumulating high-speed (32 MHz) crystal clock pulses generated by the microcontroller's internal high-speed crystal oscillator.
-The number of crystal clock pulses stored in the microcontroller's memory.
+The number of crystal clock pulses accumulated during consecutive loop samples is compared to the internal reference number of crystal clock pulses stored in the microcontroller's memory.